-[

 6 Project Name Public Facilities and Infrastructure Improvements

 Target Area Citywide

 Goals Supported Non-Housing Community Development

 Needs Addressed Improve Neighborhoods, Public Facilities, and Infrastructure

-Funding CDBG: \$412,295
+Funding CDBG: \$317,891

-Description Improve City of Temecula public facilities and infrastructure to benefit low- and moderate-income residents or those presumed under HUD regulations to be low- and moderate- income such as the elderly and disabled adults.
+Description Improve City of Temecula public facilities and infrastructure to benefit low- and moderate-income residents or those presumed under HUD regulations to be low- and moderate-income such as the elderly and disabled adults.
 The City anticipated averaging approximately one accessibility activity a year.

-6/30/2025
+Target Date 6/30/2026

-Estimate the number and type of families that will benefit from the proposed activities 7,805 disabled residents in the City will benefit from the 2024- 2025 CDBG removal of architectural barrier activities.
+Estimate the number and type of families that will benefit from the proposed activities 7,805 disabled residents in the City will benefit from the 2025-2026 CDBG removal of architectural barrier activities.

-Location Description Citywide Citywide
+Location Description Citywide

-Planned Activities Temecula Public Works Dept. - ADA Compliance Program (7,805 persons): \$412,295
+Planned Activities Temecula Public Works Dept. - ADA Compliance Program (7,805 persons): \$317,891

 7 Project Name Program Administration

 Target Area Citywide

 Goals Supported All

-Needs Addressed All All
+Needs Addressed All

-Funding CDBG: \$118,854 CDBG: \$118,854
+Funding CDBG: \$116,358

 Description Provide for the timely and compliant administration of the CDBG programs in accordance with HUD policy and federal regulations.
 HUD requires the City to represent Administration funds as a "goal" within the Strategic Plan so that the sources of funds (refer to Section SP-35) are fully allocated to goals

-Target Date 6/30/2025
+Target Date 6/30/2026

-7 Target Area Goals Supported Needs Addressed Funding Description Program Administration Citywide All All CDBG: \$118,854 Provide for the timely and compliant administration of the CDBG programs in accordance with HUD policy and federal regulations.
-HUD requires the City to represent Administration funds as a "goal" within the Strategic Plan so that the sources of funds (refer to Section SP-35) are fully allocated to goals

-Estimate the number and type of families that will benefit from the proposed activities Not applicable.
-Location Description Not applicable.
-Planned Activities City of Temecula: CDBG Administration \$118,854
+an th stimate the number nd type of families nat will benefit from ne proposed activities Not applicable.
+Lo ocation Description Not applicable.
+Pla anned Activities City of Temecula: CDBG Administration \$116,358